-For that indicator, The World Bank provides data for Brazil from 1961 to 2015.
-The average value for Brazil during that period was 6.1 percent with a minumum of 2.6 percent in 1961 and a maximum of 9.6 percent in 2014.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 1961 to 2016.
+The average value for Brazil during that period was 6.2 percent with a minimum of 2.6 percent in 1961 and a maximum of 9.8 percent in 2015.

 Definition: Arable land includes land defined by the FAO as land under temporary crops (double-cropped areas are counted once), temporary meadows for mowing or for pasture, land under market or kitchen gardens, and land temporarily fallow.
 Land abandoned as a result of shifting cultivation is excluded.